 Keolis MHI Announces The Launch Of Its 2026 Sports League Featuring 5 Diverse Disciplines

 The tournament is designed to encourage collaboration and promote a healthy, active lifestyle.
 It offers all employees from seasoned athletes to those playing for recreation the opportunity to represent their departments and compete for the title in an atmosphere of high energy and sportsmanship.
-The competitions officially began this Saturday, January 24, 2026.
+Competitions are set to begin on Saturday, January 24, 2026.
 The opening ceremony was held on January 23 and featured inspiring addresses from executive leadership on the vital importance of work-life balance.
 Highlights of the ceremony included the unveiling of the official tournament jersey, sponsored by noon, as well as the first public display of the championship trophy and gold medals.
 The structured schedule showcases a blend of physical and mental agility through a diverse lineup of events.
 Football matches will highlight the importance of teamwork and discipline, while basketball and cricket games are set to drive intense, close-quarters competition and strategic play.
 Completing the roster, badminton and e-sports competitions will provide a stage for participants to showcase high-level individual skill, precision, and focus.
-In this regard , Vikas Sardana, Acting Managing Director of Keolis MHI, expressed his enthusiasm for the event, stating:“At Keolis MHI, we believe in the power of sports to bring people together, promote wellness, and cultivate a sense of camaraderie within our community.
+In this regard, Vikas Sardana, Acting Managing Director of Keolis MHI, expressed his enthusiasm for the event, stating:“At Keolis MHI, we believe in the power of sports to bring people together, promote wellness, and cultivate a sense of camaraderie within our community.
 By blending physical competition with strategic planning, we reflect our corporate vision of enhancing mental performance, innovation, and initiative within the workplace.
 Adel Al Awadhi, Director of Marketing, Corporate Communications, and Customer Experience, added:“The tournament focuses on professionalism and fair play.
 This event gives every employee the chance to showcase their physical and mental skills while strengthening the bonds between different departments.
 This aligns with our strategy to support health and productivity, proving that competition is a catalyst for collective thinking and initiative, not just a way to crown a winner.”
 The 2026 Sports Tournament aligns with Dubai's broader vision to promote physical activity and build vibrant sporting communities.
 By providing an authentic competitive experience, Keolis MHI encourages sport as a lifestyle.
+About Keolis MHI: Keolis MHI Rail Management and Operation LLC is a consortium formed by Keolis, Mitsubishi Heavy Industries Engineering, and Mitsubishi Corporation.
+The company is responsible for operating and maintaining the Dubai Metro as well as operating the Dubai Tram, under a long-term contract with Dubai's Roads and Transport Authority (RTA).
+Operations officially commenced on 8 September 2021.
+With a dedicated workforce of more than 1,700 employees trained to the highest international standards, Keolis MHI is committed to enhancing the passenger experience.
+The company continuously raises the benchmark for health and safety, service excellence, performance, and innovation, ensuring that the Dubai Metro and Tram deliver world-class public transport services.
+Keolis MHI is part of the Keolis Group, which operates across four continents-Asia, Europe, America, and Australia.
+The Group provides a wide portfolio of mobility services, including trains, trams, public buses, With over 68,000 employees worldwide, Keolis is a global leader in shared and sustainable mobility.

 The tournament is designed to encourage collaboration and promote a healthy, active lifestyle.
 It offers all employees from seasoned athletes to those playing for recreation the opportunity to represent their departments and compete for the title in an atmosphere of high energy and sportsmanship.
-The competitions officially began this Saturday, January 24, 2026.
+Competitions are set to begin on Saturday, January 24, 2026.
 The opening ceremony was held on January 23 and featured inspiring addresses from executive leadership on the vital importance of work-life balance.
 Highlights of the ceremony included the unveiling of the official tournament jersey, sponsored by noon, as well as the first public display of the championship trophy and gold medals.
 The structured schedule showcases a blend of physical and mental agility through a diverse lineup of events.
 Football matches will highlight the importance of teamwork and discipline, while basketball and cricket games are set to drive intense, close-quarters competition and strategic play.
 Completing the roster, badminton and e-sports competitions will provide a stage for participants to showcase high-level individual skill, precision, and focus.
-In this regard , Vikas Sardana, Acting Managing Director of Keolis MHI, expressed his enthusiasm for the event, stating:“At Keolis MHI, we believe in the power of sports to bring people together, promote wellness, and cultivate a sense of camaraderie within our community.
+In this regard, Vikas Sardana, Acting Managing Director of Keolis MHI, expressed his enthusiasm for the event, stating:“At Keolis MHI, we believe in the power of sports to bring people together, promote wellness, and cultivate a sense of camaraderie within our community.
 By blending physical competition with strategic planning, we reflect our corporate vision of enhancing mental performance, innovation, and initiative within the workplace.
 Adel Al Awadhi, Director of Marketing, Corporate Communications, and Customer Experience, added:“The tournament focuses on professionalism and fair play.
 This event gives every employee the chance to showcase their physical and mental skills while strengthening the bonds between different departments.
 This aligns with our strategy to support health and productivity, proving that competition is a catalyst for collective thinking and initiative, not just a way to crown a winner.”
 The 2026 Sports Tournament aligns with Dubai's broader vision to promote physical activity and build vibrant sporting communities.
 By providing an authentic competitive experience, Keolis MHI encourages sport as a lifestyle.
+About Keolis MHI: Keolis MHI Rail Management and Operation LLC is a consortium formed by Keolis, Mitsubishi Heavy Industries Engineering, and Mitsubishi Corporation.
+The company is responsible for operating and maintaining the Dubai Metro as well as operating the Dubai Tram, under a long-term contract with Dubai's Roads and Transport Authority (RTA).
+Operations officially commenced on 8 September 2021.
+With a dedicated workforce of more than 1,700 employees trained to the highest international standards, Keolis MHI is committed to enhancing the passenger experience.
+The company continuously raises the benchmark for health and safety, service excellence, performance, and innovation, ensuring that the Dubai Metro and Tram deliver world-class public transport services.
+Keolis MHI is part of the Keolis Group, which operates across four continents-Asia, Europe, America, and Australia.
+The Group provides a wide portfolio of mobility services, including trains, trams, public buses, With over 68,000 employees worldwide, Keolis is a global leader in shared and sustainable mobility.

 Legal Disclaimer: